Learn more about the special projects the Northern Central Railway has been working on!

 In 2017, the Railroad Museum of Pennsylvania donated gondola car #8148 to the Northern Central Railway.
 Gondola car #8148 was built in 1906 by the American Car & Foundry Company for the Delaware and Hudson Railroad.
 After a long career in revenue service on the D&H, gondola #8148 was relegated to maintenance-of-way service, and eventually donated to the Railroad Museum of Pennsylvania.

 Gondola #8418 is a great representation of a long transitional period on American Railroads, transforming from wood construction to steel construction of railcars.
 Prior to this time period, passengers and freight cars had been made entirely from wood.
 However, as railcars got bigger and loads got heavier, railcar manufacturers turned to steel to add strength to new railcars.
 The transition to steel cars was relatively quick, leaving few surviving examples from this time period.
 Gondola #8418 is also unique because it is believed to be the only example of a drop end gondola in the United States.

 During its time at the Railroad Museum of Pennsylvania, gondola #8418 was left exposed to the elements and suffered rot and rust damage throughout the walls and underbody components.
-Northern Central Railway has started the restoration process for gondola #8418.
-Both sets of trucks, wheels and brackets will be rebuilt, the steel frame will be repaired, and the brake system will be replaced during the initial stage of the restoration.
-In the second stage of the restoration, the lumber side walls and floor will be replaced, and accurate paint and lettering will be applied.
-Following the restoration, the car will be tested and then placed into service.
-The car will be finished by the fall of 2022.
+Northern Central Railway rebuilt both sets of trucks, wheels and brackets, the steel frame was repaired, and the brake system was repaired.
+In the second stage of the restoration, the lumber side walls and floor were replaced, and accurate paint and lettering was applied.
+The car was tested and placed into service in June 2022.

 Northern Central is especially thankful to the main donors towards gondola #8418: York County Community Foundation and the York County Economic Alliance.